diaspora/diaspora_federation/CONTRIBUTING.md

 ## Changing implementations or altering fields

 If you want to change implementations of existing functions or you would like to suggest a change in the federation protocol, please open an issue *before doing anything else*.
-Try to describe you idea and why you think the implementation or the protocol should change as close as possible.
+Try to describe your idea and why you think the implementation or the protocol should change as close as possible.
 Most changes will have to get discussed in a larger group before implementing them, so it's important to start those discussions before writing any code.

 [code-of-conduct]: https://github.com/diaspora/diaspora/blob/develop/CODE_OF_CONDUCT.md
 [how-we-communicate]: https://wiki.diasporafoundation.org/How_we_communicate